Ritik2707382/Heart-Disease-Prediction-System/README.md

 ## 🎯 Objective
 In this project, we analyze heart disease data to uncover insights and develop different ML models, including:
-✅ Naive Bayes
+1. Naive Bayes
-✅ Logistic Regression
+2.Logistic Regression
-✅ Decision Tree
+3. Decision Tree
-✅ Random Forest
+4. Random Forest
+5. KNN Model

 The goal is to predict heart disease risk based on relevant features.